Terms and Conditions

 - Less than 24 hours prior to the course – 50% of the course fee.

-All transfers must be taken within a period of twelve months from the original date.
+All transfers must be taken within a period of six months from the original date.

-Unforeseen Circumstances – Whilst not likely to happen, extreme circumstances (such as very severe weather conditions) may force us to cancel a course.
-In such circumstances you will be given as much notice as possible and given a full refund, or offered to transfer to another course.
-If cancellation is at short notice, we will give you the option to transfer at a discounted rate, dependent on notice given:
+Whilst not likely to happen, extreme circumstances (such as very severe weather conditions or a global pandemic) may force us to cancel a course.
+In such circumstances you will be given as much notice as possible.
+If cancellation is at short notice owing to a physical barrier (such as a COVID lockdown) we will offer the course online and refund any difference in price.
+If the course still cannot proceed, we will give you the option to have a full refund or to transfer at a discounted rate to another course.
+The amount of discount is dependent on notice given:

 - More than one week prior to the course start date – no discount